Blue green deployment

 In this post we will create a simple blue-green deployment for our Go app.

-- Create a simple Go server with health and status endpoints
+- Create a simple Go server with a health endpoint

 - Create a local VM with multipass